panchiniak/proc/README.txt

 Installation
 ------------
-Install as usual and make sure to have openpgpjs.min.js at you openpgpjs lib folder.
+Install as usual and make sure to have openpgpjs.min.js at your openpgpjs lib folder.

 How to use